-While at university in Melbourne, I had a casual job on-campus helping students with their tax returns.
-During one appointment, a client asked that question the moment she sat down.
-“Where are you from?
+Many years ago I was working with a dark-skinned woman with long dark hair.
+When we met, she asked me, “Where are you from?
 Where are you really from?
 What nationality are you?
 Where did you grow up?
 Where are your parents from?” – she asked in that order.
 “Australia” was what I said each time until the last question where I said, “Malaysia”.
 She then triumphantly claimed that I “am Malaysian”.
 Sometimes hearing this question, we feel as if our history – where we have been, what we’ve done and what we’ve learnt – is erased in the eyes of another.

 Who is one to judge and know everything about us?
 None of us owe anyone to belong anywhere.
 We are entitled be who we want to be wherever we are.

 Often the question carries hierarchical connotations and racial undertones, and we feel not only on the sidelines but also second-classed and the victim of casual racism.
 That is, we might feel no more than an object of exoticness to be observed or taken pity on or watched or avoided.
 As scholar Rachel Kuo said, this question invalidates the every day life of cultural minorities and in the face of this question comes racial micro-aggression – we don’t feel normal but “forced one into one identity”.